mrjesse/Kit/README.md

-_Have any questions/suggestions about the documentation?
-Just [open an Issue](https://github.com/AxTo/Kit/issues/new "Open Issue Now")._
+*Have any questions/suggestions about the documentation, or do you have a function that __needs__ to be in Kit?
+Just [open an Issue](https://github.com/AxTo/Kit/issues/new "Open Issue Now"), or [do a Pull Request](https://github.com/AxTo/Kit/compare/ "Do a Pull Request Now").*

 ----------